The Kimberley, WA

-Now this place is amazing!
-We stayed at the Black Cockatoo Campground which has Great amenities, cafe and restaurant as well as live music every night.
+Now this place is INCREDIBLE!
+We stayed at the Black Cockatoo Campground which has great amenities, cafe and restaurant as well as live music every night.
 All this gives the place a great atmosphere and makes it a great basecamp to explore the property.

 We checked out just about every attraction out there, however the ones that stood out were Emma Gorge, El Questro Gorge and Jackaroo Waterhole.
 The rapids at the campground were fantastic for the kids too.

 Definitely put this on your list to visit.

 Emma Gorge, El Questro.

 HERE’S A SHORT VIDEO OF OUR EL QUESTRO HIGHLIGHTS!!